 Though he refuses to call it a diet.
 He doesn’t even own a scale, he says.
 It’s a lifestyle, he says.
 It’s about the way he feels, he says, opening a Tupperware of hard-boiled eggs and a plastic bag of raw spinach.

-“Each Careful Step Along the Highway” by Jamie Black
+“Each Careful Step Along the Highway” by Emily Black

 The Hopkins Review